The Day the Earth Moved

 There are no contradictions.
 There are no verses that don't fit.
 There is no need for increasingly baroque theological machinery to preserve the centrality of human choice, because human choice is not central.
 God's choice is.

 And the elegance of it is itself evidence.
 In science, when one model requires epicycles and another doesn't, the simpler model is usually true.
-Occam's Razor suggests the universe prefers simplicity.
-And heliocentric astronomy was simpler.
+Heliocentric astronomy was simpler.
 So is the theology of sovereign grace.

 Why We Fight the Revolution

-Galileo was imprisoned.
-Bruno was burned at the stake.
-The Church fought heliocentrism with fury because it wasn't really about astronomy.
+Galileo was tried by the Inquisition and confined to house arrest for the rest of his life for teaching it.
+The fury was real, and out of all proportion to a quarrel about planetary motion — because it was never really about astronomy.
 It was about humanity's place in the cosmos.
 It was about being displaced from the center.

 Psychologists have a term for this: narcissistic injury.
 It's the wound that comes from discovering you are not as important as you believed.
 You are not the main character.
 The universe does not orbit you.
 It's a kind of ego death, and the psyche fights it with every defense mechanism available.